 - The availability of different types of pre-built themes to design the online store without any hassle.

-- Its strong community of developers available for its users from where they can get the technical issues fixed & basic queries answered.
+- Its strong community of developers is available for its users from where they can get the technical issues fixed & basic queries answered.

 - The incredible support system, available guides, and easy-to-understand tutorials.